Captains Expectations

 - If

-you cannot make a game, ask someone on your team to act as captain for
+you cannot make a game, ask someone on your team to act as

 that